xmahbub/DomainCollector/README.md

 ### What is Domain Collector ?
 Domain collector is an opensource software available for windows, Linux.
 The software is written in Python.
 It is designed to generate URL list for any random search.
 The output will be the top listed site.
-I used Persing technique for grabing data from web.
+I used percing technique for grabbing data from web.
 It is very useful for penetration tester.
 Project link: github.com/larrylinus/DomainCollector
 <br/><br/><br/>